Stillpoint’s Mindfulness-Based Stress Reduction (MBSR) course is modeled on the internationally acclaimed

 Mindfulness-Based Stress Reduction is offered as a complement to your current medical and/or psychological treatments, not as an alternative to them.
 Our collaborative work with health care providers is based in the understanding that optimal health care in the 21st Century is participatory, combining what our providers can offer us with what each of us can actively do for ourselves.

-Over 700 individuals from the Four Corners area have graduated from Stillpoint’s MBSR program since it was first offered in 2007.
-With live-online courses, participants now come from all corners of the country, as well as from Europe, and have ranged in age from 16 to 84.
+Closer to home, over 1000 individuals have graduated from Stillpoint’s MBSR program since it was first offered in 2007.
+With live-online courses, participants now come from Durango as well as all corners of the country and globe, and have ranged in age from 16 to 86.

 Course Schedule And Time Commitment

 Classes are generally offered in the fall and winter/spring.
-Please see Schedule.
+For more details re: dates and times, please see Schedule.

 A free orientation/information session is held prior to the class start date and is a prerequisite for participation.
 The course consists of 8 weekly classes (2 ½ hours each except the 1st and last classes which are 3 hours) and one all-day session on a weekend, usually between the 6th and 7th class.